Author: admin in: Business Solutions

 Because of the complexity of an ERP implementation, you will likely implement different business units at a time.
 For example, you may start with a planning core and later add plug-ins to handle supply chain management, or HR.

-This plug-in method, or unit-by-unit approach means that most of your staff is invested or ready to work and add data to the system at the same time.
+This plug-in method, or unit-by-unit approach, means that most of your staff is not invested or ready to work and add data to the system at the same time.
 This leads to delays in accurate data.
 Basically, for the ERP to show its benefits, you have to minimize the delay in importing and adoption.
-A single source database with no added plug-ins and ready training helps you ensure that you achieve critical mass sooner.
+A single source database with no added plug-ins and ready training helps you ensure that you achieve critical mass sooner by having as many units go-live at once.

 Because ERP systems are often a firm-wide initiative, implementing them can mean that other projects that have a higher immediate benefit are prioritized.
 These adjusted priorities are often felt in the back-office and delay the ERP system from reaching critical mass.